Thank you for helping us reach our final goal to protect Ipswich's drinking water supply and public trail access!

 Financing & Future

-There is potential for a small gravel parking area, and the trail system will be expanded and improved with interpretive and directional signage.
+A parking area will be created, and the trail system will be expanded and improved with interpretive and directional signage.

 The Town of Ipswich will hold a Conservation Restriction on the land, adding a further level of protection.